tidalinn/mai_term03_artificial_intelligence_course/README.md

 * `data` - stores data to work with
 * `seminars` - stores notebooks with seminar lessons and homeworks
 * `gifs` - stores GIF files
-* `03_laboratory_work` - stores files for laboratory work on "Differential Rendering"

 ### Files